-Sales performance management (SPM) is how businesses use data and insights to help evaluate the performance of their sales team, plan quotas, map sales territories, and map out future sales strategies.
-Intentional SPM efforts help drive robust performance of sales team members, plan team goals, and foster excellent sales performance.
+Sales performance management (SPM) is the processes and systems businesses use to evaluate the performance of their sales team, plan sales quotas, map territories, and create future sales strategies.

 How Sales Performance Management Works